The Pirates use a 4-run first inning to beat the Nationals 7-4 and improve to 6-1

 UP NEXT

-Pirates: Rookie RHP Jared Jones (1-0, 4.76 ERA) will make his second career start on Friday, when Pittsburgh plays its home opener against the Baltimore Orioles.
+Pirates: Rookie RHP Jared Jones (1-0, 4.76 ERA) will make his second career start on Friday against Baltimore.
 The 22-year-old Jones said he expects his cheering section to include his father, stepmother, sister, grandparents and aunts and uncles.

 Nationals: Open a three-game series Friday night against old friend Bryce Harper and the Philadelphia Phillies.
 LHP Patrick Corbin (0-0, 8.31 ERA) takes the mound for Washington against RHP Aaron Nola (0-1, 14.54).